 Defense secretary's tenure marked by breaking down of barriers

-Defense Secretary Leon Panetta watches Afghan soldiers training how to detect roadside bombs at Camp Dwyer, Afghanistan in July 2011.
+Then-Defense Secretary Leon Panetta watches Afghan soldiers receive training on how to detect roadside bombs at Camp Dwyer, Afghanistan, in July 2011.

 WASHINGTON — Defense Secretary Leon Panetta knows that not everyone is cut out to be a combat soldier.
 But he believes everyone is entitled to the chance.